HAHDhAHSDHAHS

 Let’s discuss your journey to arriving here at The Heritage Group.
 You have a diverse educational background, studying mechanical engineering at Duke, achieving a master’s in aeronautics and astronautics from MIT and earning an MBA from Kellogg School of Management at Northwestern.
 What drove your educational pursuits and how have they played into your role today?

 Early in my education, there was a lot of trying to find where I wanted to be longer term.
 I got into technology because I was just fascinated about how it could change the world.
 By the way, my major was the same as Fred Fehsenfeld Jr’s.
-We both went through the mechanical engineering and material science curriculum at Duke University.
+We both went through the mechanical engineering and materials science curriculum at Duke University.
 Following undergrad, I went to work for General Electric (GE), where I completed a technology leadership program that allowed me to move around and become involved in different types of engineering.
 That exposure sparked my interest in mechanical engineering, first through aerospace, because I was excited about all the new technologies coming out of that industry.

 I started research at GE that got me connected to the Draper lab at MIT, which meant being at the forefront of studying modern technologies, including GPS navigation.
 Now, GPS is part of our everyday lives, but in those days it was very early in its development.
 As intrigued as I was by research, I realized I didn’t want to be focused on a single technology, and I decided to attend business school.
 Through my time at Kellogg, I developed some basic skills in business and finance, but more importantly, I started building a network of relationships in the business world and specifically in the venture capital sector.
 All of this led me to consulting and portfolio work in areas of new technologies, which then led me to the venture industry.